 * Apple set to open at 6-week low of $145.35

-* Big tech stocks also in the red
+* Apple suppliers, big tech stocks also in the red

 By Yashaswini Swamynathan

-Strong quarterly earnings have helped technology stocks fill a void left by financial and industrial stocks after a post-election rally faded.
+Technology stocks have been enjoying a record-setting rally, helped largely by a recent string of strong quarterly earnings.
 The S&P 500 technology index has risen 18.5 percent this year and is on track to register its best yearly performance since 2014.

-Investors saw an opportunity to book profits on Friday after Apple shares plunged amid reports that the company is using slower modems in upcoming iPhones, compared with those used in rival phones.
+However, the index tumbled 2.7 percent on Friday, sparked by a sharp drop in Apple shares amid reports that the company is using slower modems in upcoming iPhones, compared with its rivals.

-Shares of the world's most valuable publicly-listed company were off 2.5 percent at $144.93 on Monday.
+Shares of the world’s most valuable publicly-listed company were off 2.34 percent to $145.59 in heavy premarket trading on Monday.

-The S&P technology sector was down 1.4 percent as other closely watched stocks, including those of Microsoft, Facebook, Netflix and Alphabet, also took a hit.
+Closely watched technology stocks, including those of Microsoft, Facebook, Netflix and Alphabet, were also in the red.

-Shares of General Electric rose 3.5 percent to $28.94 after the company said Jeff Immelt would retire as chief executive and would be replaced by John Flannery, the head of GE healthcare, ending a years-long succession plan.
-GE was the top stock on the S&P 500.
+Shares of General Electric rose 3 percent to $28.81 after the company said Jeff Immelt would retire as chief executive and would be replaced by John Flannery, the head of GE healthcare, ending a years-long succession plan.